wrapperband/FeathercoinWalletGuide/README.md

 https://www.feathercoin.com/feathercoin-api/

-### Using Feathercoin with other Cryptographic currencies, pchMessageStart
+###  pchMessageStart  How to use Feathercoin with other Cryptographic currencies

 In most circumstance, alternative currencies coexist on a system by their name and the port they communicate on.
-When exchanges or pools deal with multiple currencies they can use **pchMessageStart** to distinguish between them.
+When exchanges or pools deal with multiple currencies on a server they can use **pchMessageStart** to distinguish between them.

 Feathercoin was originally forked from the Litecoin project and shared the same  pchMessageStart. in order to identify Feathercoin a second pchMassageStart was added which Feathercoin will use preferentially,if given.